-- 1. THDA will issue a firm commitment letter for 2022 MTBA ("Firm Commitment Letter") after determining that an eligible application has met all applicable requirements of this MTBA Program Description. - 2.
+- 1. THDA will issue a firm commitment letter for 2023 MTBA ("Firm Commitment Letter") after determining that an eligible application has met all applicable requirements of this MTBA Program Description. - 2.
 A Firm Commitment Letter will have an expiration date either ninety (90) or one hundred and twenty (120) calendar days from the date of issuance.
 The expiration date will be determined by THDA, in its sole discretion. - a.
-Any Firm Commitment Letter issued before September 16, 2022 will expire ninety (90) calendar days from the date of issuance. - b.
-Any Firm Commitment Letter issued on or after September 17, 2022 will expire on December 15, 2022. - 3.
-A Firm Commitment Letter issued before August 17, 2022, may be extended one time for a maximum of thirty (30) calendar days following the original expiration date.
-An Extension Fee as described in Section 12 must accompany the extension request.
+If the sources of funds include grant funds that are not considered in the PD score, the fully executed agreement, contract, or award letter must be submitted to THDA prior to the issuance of a Firm Commitment Letter. - Any Firm Commitment Letter issued before September 16, 2023 will expire ninety (90) calendar days from the date of issuance. - b.
+Any Firm Commitment Letter issued on or after September 17, 2023 will expire on December 15, 2023. - 3.
+A Firm Commitment Letter issued before August 17, 2023, may be extended one time for a maximum of thirty (30) calendar days following the original expiration date.
+An Extension Fee as described in Section 11 must accompany the extension request.
 An extension request may be approved or denied by THDA, in its sole discretion. - 4.
 THDA will not issue Firm Commitment Letters that, in the aggregate, exceed the amount of MTBA available under this MTBA Program Description.